 So how is purchasing an investment property different?
 It’s not.
 There are still expenses that must be paid – the difference is you are not the one making the payments.
-Your tenant makes those payments.

-On our $100,000 home example, you put down $20,000, and then for the next 30 years, the tenant’s rent check covered the mortgage, taxes, insurance, repairs, and upgrades.
+On our $100,000 home example, you put down $20,000, and then for the next 30 years, the tenant’s rent check covered the mortgage monthly payment, taxes, insurance, repairs, and upgrades.

-Your $300,000 home is now a 1,400% return or 9.4% annual return based on the $20,000 you paid towards the house.
+Your $300,000 home is now a 1,400% return or 9.4% annual return based on the $20,000 you paid toward the house.
 Estimating a very conservative $100 per month cash flow over 30 years is an additional $36,000 into your pocket.

-Assuming you invested in a good cash flowing home, your tenant gives you more each month than what it takes to own the home.
+Assuming you invested in a good cash-flowing home, your tenant gives you more each month than what it takes to own the home.
 You are leveraging someone else’s time and money and now that same home is an asset.